ralphsawaya/ovh/MongoDoc/mongodb_03_Move to OVHcloud mongoDB managed from an existing mongoDB instance/guide.en-gb.md

 ---
-title: MongoDB - Why MongoDB
+title: MongoDB - Migrate From MongoDB to OVH cloud managed MongoDB
-excerpt: Main reasons to choose mongoDB as your database engine
+excerpt: Best practices to move from an existing MongoDB instance to an OVH cloud managed MongoDB
 updated: 2024-06-27
 ---